Sjors/nado-book/wallets/miniscript.md

 So we start with a stack that has two plates.
 Plate 1 at the bottom is your signature, and on top of that is a plate with your public key.
 And then the script says OP_DUP.
 It takes the top element of the stacks, takes the top plate, the public key and duplicates it.
 So now you have two plates with a public key at the top of the stack.
 And your signature's still at the bottom.

-The next instruction is Op_Hash160.
+The next instruction is `OP_HASH160`.
 This takes what's on top of the stack — one of the public keys — and hashes it, and then puts the hash back on the stack.

-At the bottom is the six, still the signature, then there's a public key and then there's the hash of the public key, that's what's on the stack.
+At the bottom is still the signature, then there's a public key and then there's the hash of the public key, that's what's on the stack.

 The next operation is pubKeyHash, which is the hash of your public key again.
 So now, the top of the stack is the hash of your public key twice.

-The next operation is OP_EQUAL_VERIFY, which takes the two things off the top of the stack and checks to see if they're the same.
+The next operation is `OP_EQUAL_VERIFY`, which takes the two things off the top of the stack and checks to see if they're the same.

 What's left on the stack is your signature and your public key, and it calls object six.
 So it checks the signature using your public key.
 And then, the stack is empty.